Our Team

 DEBORAH SACHARE, ASSOCIATE DIRECTOR

-Deborah Sachare is the Associate Director for the Mary Hoch Center for Reconciliation and Ph.D. student at George Mason University's Jimmy and Rosalynn Carter School for Peace and Conflict Resolution.
-In her role as Associate Director of MHCR, Deborah will support the Director in overseeing MHCR's research, practice, administrative, financial, and communication initiatives.
+Deborah Sachare (she/her) is the Associate Director for the Mary Hoch Center for Reconciliation and Ph.D. student at George Mason University's Jimmy and Rosalynn Carter School for Peace and Conflict Resolution.
+In her role as Associate Director of MHCR, Deborah supports the Director in overseeing MHCR's research, practice, and administrative initiatives.
 Deborah earned her master's degree in Negotiation and Conflict Resolution from Columbia University and bachelor's degree in Environmental Policy from Barnard College.
 Prior to joining MHCR, she taught in the Master's Program in Negotiation & Conflict Resolution at Columbia University, participated in research through the Morton Deutsch International Center for Cooperation and Conflict Resolution, and facilitated a Conflict Management and Mitigation grant through JDC-Israel from USAID West Bank/Gaza and the U.S. Embassy in Israel.

 RESEARCH (TRANSFORMATION & RECONCILIATION)